jarblz/unboxt-fullstack-challenge/readme.md

   3. `DELETE /tacos/:id` - Removes the taco with this ID from the database
   4. Add RSpec tests for the controller and model.

-#### Step 3: Get the page looking ```as close as possible``` to the design shown in the file ```mockupp.png```
+#### Step 3: Get the page looking ```as close as possible``` to the design shown in the file ```mockup.png```
-  This is obviously not a good design, but this is a test to see if you can take a high fidelity mockup and make the app your working on look like said mockup.
+  1. This is obviously not a good design, but this is a test to see if you can take a high fidelity mockup and make the app your working on look like said mockup.
+  2. the design should match at 1080px only, don't worry about other breakpoints

 #### Step 4: Upload your completed solution to a public [Github](https://www.heroku.com/) repository so we can review.